AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 You can also download the <a href="https://minerva.leeds.ac.uk/bbcswebdav/xid-18738966_4" target="_blank">slides shown in the video (PPT)</a> and the <a href="https://minerva.leeds.ac.uk/bbcswebdav/xid-22640813_4" target="_blank">transcript (PDF) here</a>.

 Slides are reproduced from Tan et al (2019), <a href="https://www-users.cs.umn.edu/~kumar001/dmbook/index.php#item4" target="_blank">Introduction to Data Mining</a>, with kind permission of the authors.

+### Feature Selection

+We can use a few methods to select relevant features systematically.
+The good news is that sklearn has these as ready-of-the-shelf functionality that we can tap on.

+We can simply use a statistical test to check how relevant one feature is to the label.
+This will not take into account the effect of 2 or more features together as a set on the label.
+Just the effect of one feature.
+Hence, it is called univariate (not multivariate) feature selection.
+This method selects the K's most relevant features for the label.
+It can be used in conjunction with the chi2 test(only use the chi2 test when the features are non-negative).

+Another method depends on weighting the features according to some estimator (not a statistical test), such as logistic regression (which we cover later).
+A main method would be Recursive Feature Elimination techniques.
+In this method, all features are recursively given importance weights based on fitting a model(estimator) for the problem at hand and then removing the least important features (you can specify how many to remove each time).

+Another method is based on simply trying (either adding or removing) one feature at a time and checking the score of an estimator(there are no importance or relevance scores here).
+Where we add the feature that results in the highest score (if we are doing a forward selection) or remove the feature that results in the highest score (if we are doing a backward selection).

+Yet another method depends on the variance of the feature, so we look at the feature itself nothing else.
+If the feature does not have enough variance then we can eliminate this feature because it does not have enough information to help us differentiate between the different records to deduce a label or to cluster the record.

+Below we talk in more detail about some of these methods, you can also consult <a href="https://scikit-learn.org/stable/modules/feature_selection" target="_blank"> feature_selection</a> in sklearn.

 #### Correlation